"Cosmo St. Clair goes to work with such disarming naturalness

 playing.
 (This "coolness" got an extra point in the rating!)

-good song choices, some fine playing catch this
+good song choices, some fine playing

 This CD could easily